ItsXrgon/multi-unit-converter/README.md

 console.log(outputText); // Output: 'The car traveled 80.47 km and used 0.019 m³ of gas.'
 ```

-In this example, we copy the same process as example 1 but this time we switches the default length unit to meter, which should return the string 'The car traveled 80.47 kilometers and used 18.93 liters of gas.'.
+In this example, we copy the same process as example 1 but this time we switches the default length unit to meter, which should return the string 'The car traveled 80.47 km and used 0.019 m³ of gas.'.

 ## Input flexibility